LockTar/Microsoft-Graph-With-MSI-Sample/README.md

 ## FAQ

 ### I get forbidden error
-Make sure your user has the correct permissions like Directory.ReadWrite.All
+Make sure your user has the correct permissions like Directory.ReadWrite.All.
+See for more information on how to give the MSI of your app service the correct permissions this [blog post](https://www.rahulpnath.com/blog/how-to-authenticate-with-microsoft-graph-api-using-managed-service-identity/#using-managed-service-identity).